JorKov-JAC/jac-portable-env/README.md

 At Time of Writing, the setup script does not help with this.
 However, you can work around this by running the script again, selecting the same base folder as your current installation, only telling it to install a different version of .NET, and then telling the script NOT to overwrite `env.cmd`.

 Note that, when you want to use a version other than the latest, some commands will need you to specify which version you want to use, ex. `dotnet new console -f netcoreapp3.1` (see `dotnet new console --help`). `dotnet build`/`run`/`clean`/etc... are fine, however.

+### I'm using exFAT and `npm install` won't work!
+This doesn't always work, but here's the workaround: `npm install [<name>] --no-bin-links --cache <NTFS folder>` where `<NTFS folder>` is a folder on an NTFS drive that you don't mind filling up with trash files.
+Packages installed this way may not work as command line tools (ex. `npm test` may fail).